Pass/Fail or Satisfactory/Unsatisfactory grades for 2020

-We understand that the Spring 2020 semester has brought about unforeseen challenges for all students.
-As many institutions implement alternative grading options for Spring 2020, below is some additional guidance on how this coursework will be evaluated for students who transfer Spring 2020 credit.
+We understand that 2020 has brought about unforeseen challenges for all students.
+As many institutions implement alternative grading options for 2020, below is some additional guidance on how this coursework will be evaluated for students who transfer 2020 credit.
 This information should be used to help you determine how alternative grading options may impact your admission to the University as well as specific academic majors.

 For purposes of admission: